JPStrydom/Crypto-Trading-Bot/README.md

 ## How to setup
 1) This project requires Python 3.X.X, which can be be found [here](https://www.python.org/ftp/python/3.6.3/python-3.6.3.exe).

+2) To install the dependencies for this project, run one of the following commands:
+    * Windows: `pip3 install -r requirements.txt`

-2) To install the dependencies for this project, run `pip install -r requirements.txt`.
-If you receive a `'pip' is not recognized as an internal or external command` error, you need to add `pip` to your environmental `path` variable.
+        *NOTE: If you receive a `'pip3' is not recognized as an internal or external command` error, you need to add `pip3` to your environmental `path` variable.*

+    * Unix: `sudo pip3 install -r requirements.txt`

 3) Add a directory named `database` to the root directory of your project and add a `secrets.json` file to it.
 If you run the project without adding this file, the program will create it for you and populate it with the template values.